Manuel de Bernardo Álvarez del Casal: Background

 Álvarez' father, Bernardo Álvarez, was a lawyer of the Royal Council of Castile before he was named prosecutor of the Royal Audiencia of Bogotá.
 He arrived in Bogotá with his family in 1736.
 Manuel was born there a few years later.
+Born into an aristocratic family.

 His sister Catalina married Vicente Nariño y Vásquez, the accountant for Bogotá.
 Their son, Antonio Nariño y Alvarez del Casal, is considered the forerunner of Colombian independence.

 Álvarez studied jurisprudence and the humanities at the Colegio de San Bartolomé from 1762 to 1768.
 In the latter year he received a doctorate in theology and humanities and became a professor of civil and ecclesiastical law.
 He was admitted to practice law before the Audiencia.

 Also in 1768 he married Josefa Lozano de Peralta, fourth daughter of the first Marqués de San Jorge.
 This marriage allied him not only with the Marqués's family, one of the richest in the capital, but also with many other rich and influential families of the colony.

 From 1768 until the Cry of Independence on July 20, 1810, Álvarez worked for the Spanish administration in Bogotá as an accountant in various departments.
 Beginning in 1789 he was a member of the city council of Bogotá.
 On August 11, 1793 his father-in-law, Jorge Miguel Lozano, was arrested and imprisoned in Cartagena, where he died.
 The following year his nephew Nariño published a Spanish translation of Rights of Man and was also arrested.

+Álvarez started with this family a bureaucratic Dynasty that lasted until the 1810s.